 Our mission is to introduce artwork rarely seen in the United States, support artists on the island, thereby strengthening cultural ties between the two countries.

-She then joined the PBS documentary series “Frontline.”
-But her career had taken a turn during an earlier research trip to Havana when she was first captivated by Cuban art.
-With art as one of the few private enterprises permitted in Cuba, Wojcik wanted to support artists whose work would otherwise not be seen in the United States and present such work to an American population with limited exposure to Cuba's rich culture.
+With art as one of the few private enterprises permitted in Cuba since 1994, Wojcik wanted to support artists whose work would otherwise not be seen in the United States and present such work to an American population with limited exposure to Cuba's rich culture.

-Ms. Wojcik has lectured on the history of Cuban art and the contemporary Cuban art market at several universities along with the Museum of Fine Arts, Boston in October 2012.
-In 2009, she was voted one the Most Influential People for the Latino Community of Boston.
+Ms. Wojcik has lectured on the history of Cuban art and the contemporary Cuban art market at several universities including Massachusetts Institute of Technology, Boston College, Boston University, along with the Museum of Fine Arts, Boston.

 Ms. Wojcik has Masters degrees from American University in Washington, DC and The New School for Social Research in New York City.

 The legal basis for the importation of Cuban art is premised on the “Berman Amendment” enacted in 1988 that amended the Trading With the Enemy Act (TWEA) to exclude “informational materials” from the scope of TWEA sanctions.
 In 1989, in Cernuda v.
 Heavy, a federal court in Miami held that paintings of Cuban origin were “informational materials” and were therefore exempt from the scope of sanctions on Cuba.

 IMPORTANT LEGAL INFORMATION: